-You can easily solve this issue by implementing your own lead scoring strategy.
-Lead scoring is a technique that enables sales teams to rank leads based on a predefined set of characteristics.
+You can easily solve this issue by implementing your lead scoring strategy.
+It’s a technique that enables sales teams to rank leads based on a predefined set of characteristics.
 They do this to quickly identify leads who resemble the qualities of their ideal customer.
 Some of those traits include location, gender, job title, annual income, education, etc. For example, leads from the US earn 10 points.
 In addition, those who have a college degree or higher gain 15 points, and those with an annual income of over $100,000 earn 20 points.
 The higher the score, the higher the ranking.

 7. Automate repetitive tasks

 Another way you can improve your sales cycle is by relying on automation.
 For example, one time-consuming task that you can easily automate is sending emails.
 On average, an employee wastes 2.5 hours a day composing and reading emails.
-By using an email automation tool, you can automate the email campaigns and free up your sales reps to work on the sales process flowchart or more important tasks like closing deals.
+By using an email automation tool, you can free up your sales reps to work on the sales process flowchart or more important tasks like closing deals.

 Another repetitive task that you can automate is data entry.
 Even with the technology available, many companies still rely on manual labor to input lead information in the database.
-This process can take so much time, especially if your sales reps process hundreds of leads each month.
-Leave this mundane task to applications with an auto enrichment feature that captures information such lead name, company, contact details, and a lot more.
+This process can take much time, especially if your sales reps process hundreds of leads each month.
+Leave this mundane task to applications with an auto enrichment feature that captures information such as lead name, company, contact details, and a lot more.

-Look for more tasks in your sales process that you can automate.
+Look for more tasks in your sales process flowchart that you can automate.
 Use the time you save to perform more complex tasks such as conducting presentations, doing follow-ups, and handling customer objections.
 This should increase the efficiency of your sales process and speed up your sales cycle.
 Be sure to ask your sales reps if they have any suggestions on what can be automated.
 A great opportunity to do this is during your next team meeting.

 8. Train sales reps to always set a deadline

-For example, let’s imagine a prospect inquires about your product and at the end of the conversation they say “I’ll think about it.”
+For example, let’s imagine a prospect inquires about your product, and at the end of the conversation, they say, “I’ll think about it.”
 While it is wise not to push the prospect, what you can do is to propose a specific day when you can follow up on the decision.
-You can say something like “That’s okay.
-I’ll just call you after a couple of days to see if you’re still interested.”
+You can say something like, “That’s okay.
+I’ll call you after a couple of days to see if you’re still interested.”
 Other phrases that you can use to set a deadline include:

 - “Let’s set up a meeting next week for a demo.”